Protect the world’s peace. Donate to support Ukraine

 17. 'The Distance Between Us' by Reyna Grande

-Reyna Grande's memoir tells the story of her childhood in Mexico and her separation from her parents after they migrated to the United States, as well as her own eventual journey to join them.
+Reyna Grande's memoir 'The Distance Between Us' tells the story of her childhood in Mexico and her separation from her parents after they migrated to the United States, as well as her own eventual journey to join them.
 Grande's memoir recounts a story of poverty, familial separation, and the power to keep going into the unknown.

 This story is a strong narrative about the hardships of immigrant families and the pledge to overcome whatever obstacles are in their way.
-Grande's story is a vital narrative of hope for a better life, where education plays a central role in that hope.
+Grande's memoir is a vital chronicle of pursuing hope for a better life, where education plays a central role in that hope.

 Similarities between the books: